ReverseAndBot/Snapchat-Bot/README.md

 > [!TIP]
 > All Snapchat API bot modules have been working without problems ***since January 2024***.
 >
-> Release of the SaaS solution (see below) to the ***next group of selected qualified customers*** (further slots): approx. around January 21st, 2025
+> Done. ~~Release of the SaaS solution (see below) to the ***next group of selected qualified customers*** (further slots): approx. around January 21st, 2025~~
 >
 > ***New:*** ~~Selected Snapchat bot modules are already available, also the Snapchat account creation service.~~ ***Please talk to us.*** ...
 "Sorry, sold out for the next 2 to 3 weeks."
 >
-> Reasons for the current delays: Pending customized dedicated server hardware delivery (CPU, NVMe, RAM, special components).
-Even the delivery of customized large Apple Mac computers takes 2 to 4 weeks now.
+> Done. ~~Reasons for the current delays: Pending customized dedicated server hardware delivery (CPU, NVMe, RAM, special components).
+Even the delivery of customized large Apple Mac computers takes 2 to 4 weeks now.~~

 > [!IMPORTANT]